-Frequently, boys and girls have different interests, so there isn’t the same competition for toys, clothes, and even friends.
-It can actually be a happier, healthier experience than same gender sharing.
+Frequently, boys and girls have different interests, so there isn’t the same competition for toys, clothes and even friends.
+It can actually be a happier, healthier experience than same-gender sharing.

-First lady Michelle Obama shared a room with her brother Craig Robinson while growing up.
+Former first lady Michelle Obama shared a room with her brother Craig Robinson while growing up.
 Today, both of them speak openly about how this set the foundation for an extremely close brother/sister relationship over the years.